 NOTE: Not all ants will find bait stations attractive.
 It is advised that a test is done before purchasing large quantities of stations.

-It is NOT recommended for bait stations to be used as a substitute for general broadcast baiting as they are costly, need to be positioned close to one another in order to achieve the best bait distribution, and take a lot of time to fill and check.
+It is NOT recommended for bait stations to be used as a substitute for general broadcast baiting.
+This is because they are costly, need to be positioned close to one another in order to achieve the best bait distribution, and take a lot of time to fill and check.
+They are best used in targeted locations.

 Most bait stations can be used with granular, liquid or paste / gel baits.
 See treatment options to find out if bait stations are appropriate for your needs.
 A number of off-the-shelf products for treatment around the home include bait stations.